jlevon/zoom-lomax/README.md

-# zoom-recorder: download daily recordings
+# zoom-lomax: download daily recordings

 This is a very simple utility, designed to be run from cron daily, which will collect the day's "field recordings" from your Zoom acccount.